Markus Karlsbakk: Lillestrøm

 In May 2024, Karlsbakk was sold to Lillestrøm, and signed a three-and-a-half year contract with the club.
 The sale came after Aalesund had received a bid on Karlsbakk by Fredrikstad the previous month, which they had turned down.

+Çorum

+On 9 August 2026, Karlsbakk signed a three-year contract with Turkish Süper Lig side Çorum, with an option to extend for another year.